Diamond Certification: Best Grading Labs in 2024

 AGSL - AGS Certification

-The American Gem Society (AGS) functions as a membership organization encompassing jewelers, suppliers, appraisers, and traders.
-Its inception dates back to 1934.
-However, its laboratories, the American Gem Society Laboratories (AGSL), were established in 1996.
-The organization also features an advanced instruments division, founded in 2004.
+The American Gem Society (AGS) is a membership organization of jewelers, suppliers, appraisers, and traders.
+The company has been operating since 1934; however, its laboratories—the American Gem Society Laboratories (AGSL)—were founded in 1996 and merged with GIA in 2022.
+The organization also has an advanced instruments division, founded in 2004.

 GIA Certification